darizae/ANIMAL-SPOT-alpaca/docs/PIPELINE.md

-## Alpaca Segmentation Pipeline Usage.
-Replace any placeholder of the project name by the actual project name, which is "kisski-alpaca-2".
-Absolutely do not change anything else from the README.
+## Alpaca Segmentation Pipeline Usage

 1. **GPU nodes** for the heavy training and prediction jobs.
 2. **CPU nodes (scc-cpu)** for the evaluation arrays — no GPU hours wasted.